AaronFourie/Disaster-Alleviation-Foundation/README.md

 The web app is developed in ASP DotNet Core MVC using Bootstrap5.3.2 and published using Azure.

+Makes use of Azure SQL Database for data persistence

 Azure devops project link: https://dev.azure.com/ST10101067/Disaster%20Alleviation%20Foundation%20System

 This web app is designed to aid disaster alleviation through donating money or goods as well as logging disasters to the company.